hyugo1/stock-analysis/README.md

 ## 🙏 Acknowledgments

 > **Note:** This project was inspired by a [tutorial](https://www.youtube.com/watch?v=gu4pafNCXng) on JSMastery.
-MarketPulse adds new features on top such as watchlists, unsubscribe management, AI-powered emails, and more.
+MarketPulse adds new features on top such as watchlists, unsubscribe management, AI-powered emails, stock detail pages, screener, settings management, and more.

 - [JSMastery](https://www.youtube.com/watch?v=gu4pafNCXng) - Tutorial Inspiration
 - [Next.js](https://nextjs.org/) - The React Framework